Current as of December 2016 | Download print version (in PDF)

 3. Societal Organizations without Legal Entity Status

-The Law on Societal Organizations provides that a foundation, including foundation founded by foreign legal entity, can be dissolved by revoking its legal entity status if it continues violate Article 21 and Article 50 after a temporary ban.
+The Law on Societal Organizations provides that a foundation, including one founded by foreign legal entity, can be dissolved by revoking its legal entity status if it continues to violate Article 21 and Article 50 after a temporary ban.
 In order to dissolve a foundation, the Minister of Home Affairs must first submit a petition to the district court in which the foundation is domiciled.
 The district court then must issue a decision within 60 days upon receiving the petition.
-The court decision can be challenged to the Supreme Court as a cassation case and the Supreme Court must issue a decision in 60 days.
+The court decision can be challenged to the Supreme Court as a cassation case and the Supreme Court must issue a decision within 60 days.

 As a membership-based organization, an association is governed substantially by the agreement among its members.
-An association can be voluntarily dissolved if it reaches its expiration date, accomplishes its objectives, or its members agree to dissolve it (as long as doing so is not prohibited by law).
+An association can be voluntarily dissolved if it reaches its expiration date, accomplishes its objectives, or if its members agree to dissolve it (as long as doing so is not prohibited by law).
 Under Article 7 of Staatsblad 1870-64, assets remaining after liquidation can be owned by the members or divided based on their contributions.

 Members of the association are allowed to receive their contributions back from remaining assets after the State Receiver (Balai Harta Peninggalan) completes the liquidation process.